-If you're migrating your site, the difficulty in maintaining your SEO Rankings is usually directly correlated with how complicated or intricate your site is.
-For instance, if you're hosting on multiple servers with numerous redundancy factors, and lots of pages, you may run into a longer transition process to get things moved over smoothly.
+While migrating your site, the difficulty in maintaining your SEO Rankings is usually directly correlated with how complicated or intricate your site is.
+For instance, if you’re hosting on multiple servers with numerous redundancy factors, and lots of pages, you may run into a longer transition process to get things moved over smoothly.

 Breaking everything down, a Web Host is fundamentally responsible for keeping your site online, and providing you the equipment to do so.
 When changing a web host, there are a few steps that need to be taken:

 - You will need to set your website up on your new host completely by copying all files and databases associated

 - If you’re switching to a new nameserver, you may need to rebuild your DNS configuration on your new host

 - You will also need to make changes to DNS to direct the domain name to the new host and ensure that Search Engines are crawling the right pages.

 When attempting to mitigate negative SEO effects, you will want to keep everyone in consideration while doing so.
 Everyone includes not only the customers who view your pages, but your website operators and the search engines as well.

 Notifying the search engines about the various changes being made in addition to the new hosting location, site structure, domain, URL, and link sources, search engines will seamlessly adjust to your new host with minimal effects to your SEO.

 As with any web hosting situation, there can be unforeseen situations that arise.
 Even if you follow all of the right steps, you may experience changes in your SEO that you may not expect, and you should be prepared to work on and deal with these problems as they arise.
 We always hope that the move is a positive one, but there is always a small chance it might not depending on each use case.